 The income for brand sponsorships varies wildly.
 It’s possible to earn at least $10 for every 1,000 views of a sponsored video.
 If you have a good number of subscribers, you could earn even more.

 Important: YouTube has some tight guidelines for brand-sponsored videos.
-For instance, you have to indicate that a video is sponsored in monetization settings.
+For instance, you must indicate that a video is sponsored in monetization settings.
 You can read the guidelines here.

 4. Merchandise